 MAKE-UP – Make up is not required but if your athlete usually wears it, please make sure it is natural looking.
 This is not the time to try something new.

-If you are wearing your track suit, you are representing Pegasus.
+When you are wearing your track suit, you are representing Pegasus.
 Please be on your best behavior even if you are less than pleased with your results.
 Good sportsmanship is a must.
 This goes for parents too!
 You never know who is sitting around you.
 It reflects poorly to hear you badmouthing another athlete or gym.
 Remember they are all someones child and they are doing their best.
 The same goes for how you speak about your own child.
 Stay positive!

 It can be a long day for your athlete so make sure they have a water bottle (water only please) and a snack (nothing messy or hard to eat).
 Some competitions can last up to four hours and it helps to have something to tide them over.
 Easy one bite snacks.